 [END EQUATION]

 In this formula, Ti is 1 when treated and 0 otherwise; furthermore, ai, bi, ci, and di are measured as shown in exhibit 16.1.
 For the matched case, where Ti = 1, the weight is 1—in essence matched cases are not weighted.
-For the matched control, where Ti = 0, the weight is the ratio of number of cases divided by the number of controls.
+For the matched control, where Ti = 0, the weight is the ratio of the number of cases divided by the number of controls.
 When either the case or the control does not have a match, the weights are set to 0.

 Because each stratum is mutually exclusive, the weights assigned in this fashion do not contradict each other.
 One set of weights does not balance one covariate but creates new imbalances in another.
 The weights balance the unique combination of the covariates that occur in each stratum.
 The weights ensure that cases and controls in each stratum, and by extension the combination of covariates in the strata, have equal frequency.
 Because combinations of covariates are occurring at the same rate in cases and controls, any mixture of these combinations, including the subset with just one covariate, will occur with equal frequency.
-This means that not only the main effect of the covariate but also all interactions among the covariates occur equally frequently in treated and untreated groups.
+This means that not only the main effect of the covariate, but also all interactions among the covariates occur equally frequently in treated and untreated groups.

 The success of weighting procedures in balancing data has led to other steps that can further simplify the process.
 One approach is to replicate the effect of weights without actually estimating and using them.
-Weights ensure that the distribution of cases and controls are the same.
+Weights ensure that the distributions of cases and controls are the same.
 This match can also be ensured by switching the distribution of controls with their corresponding cases.
 First, data are divided into cases and controls within different strata.
 Then, the number of controls within the strata is set to the number of cases within the same strata, accomplishing what would have happened if the controls were multiplied by weights.
 This method is referred to as switching distributions and accomplishes the goals of the weighting procedure without first estimating the weights.
 We show examples of switching distributions in chapter 17.

 [H1] Comparison to Propensity Scoring